VnUgE/VNLib.Core/README.md

 Any libraries in this repository that contain external dependencies will be mentioned explicitly in the library's readme.
 I intend to limit this behavior, as it is the reason this repository exists.

 ### Licensing
-Projects contained in this repository are individually licensed, either GNU GPL V2+ or GNU GPL Affero V3+.
-Builds contain the required license txt files in the archive.
-Reasoning: some projects are expected for server use, that's really about it, I prefer the the GPL v2 license for other applications where usage will be more broad.
-For example, the [Utils](lib/Utils/#) library is used for all sorts of projects.
+Projects contained in this repository are individually licensed, usually GNU copy-left but some are more open, or are modified and/or vendored projects.
+Builds will contain the required license txt files (along with third-party licenses) in the archive.

 ### Documentation
 Docs and articles will be available from the docs link below .
 There are docs per project (as they are added) and docs tagged for the VNLib.Core module.
 I will also be adding "spec" or specification articles to explain the higher level concepts behind the design.